 Children need the support of both parents to succeed in life.
-It goes to housing, food, education, clothing and other necessities.
+Child support goes toward housing, food, education, clothing and other necessities.
 Child support is paid to the custodial parent for the benefit of the child.
 It is not spousal support.

 - If child support arises from a divorce, it cannot be used as a bargaining chip.
 It is a non-elective, non-waivable obligation for the child.